Your NHS Health Check results and action plan

 You can take the Heart Age Test now.

 Your BMI score

-If your BMI is higher than the healthy range (anything over a BMI of 25, or 23 if you are from a south Asian background), your health professional may refer you to a weight management service that could help you to achieve a healthy weight, as well as looking at your diet and activity levels.
+If your BMI is higher than the healthy range (anything above 25, or anything above 23 if you have a south Asian background), you may be referred to a weight-management service that could help you to achieve a healthy weight, as well as looking at your diet and activity levels.